acezxn/JavaCry/README.md

 ## User guideline
-* To run the JRF framework, move to JRF/Classes directory and run `java JRF` in terminal
+* To run the JRF framework, move to JRF/Classes directory and run `java JRF [commands]` in terminal
 * To run MainServer, which handles keys and decryption requests, move to JRF/Classes directory and run `java MainServer` in terminal

 ### Parameters: